rootisgod/MultiManage/README.md

 There are still a few useful features to add.
 No promises on any of these though!
 Feel free to PR me though.
 The build guide is in the Documents folder.

- - Allow mounting of a local folder to the instance
  - Allow resizing of existing instances
  - Allow the user to choose the network the instance uses
  - Maybe some predefined cloud init templates/software features to choose (docker, snapd etc...)